The New Adventures of Winnie the Pooh: Casting

-The producers actively sought out the surviving original voice cast which had been used in the 1960s featurettes.
-Sterling Holloway, the original voice of Winnie the Pooh, read for the part, but had aged to the point where he could no longer do the voice successfully.
+The producers actively sought out the surviving original voice cast who had been used in the 1960s featurettes.
+Sterling Holloway, the original voice of Winnie the Pooh, read for the part, but although he was still able to perform the voice as he had, producers concluded that Holloway likely could not handle the strain of a full series commitment at his age, a decision that angered Holloway's agent.
 A casting call was held and Jim Cummings was selected as his replacement, a role he has continued with to the present day.
 Cummings has claimed that veteran actors such as Burgess Meredith and E. G. Marshall had read for the part of Pooh as well.

 Paul Winchell, John Fiedler and Hal Smith, the original voices for Tigger, Piglet, and Owl respectively, returned for the series.
 On advice from his cardiologist, Winchell mostly avoided recording with the rest of the cast to avoid the stress so the studio allowed him do his voices alone.
 Meanwhile, Winchell was making various trips to Africa to cure hunger, in which Cummings often understudied for Winchell.
 Throughout the series, Winchell voiced Tigger in the first two seasons and select episodes of the third season before Cummings took over the role.
 (Note: Jim Cummings voiced Tigger during Season 1's "King of the Beasties" and most of Season 3's episodes except for "Oh Bottle", "What's the Score, Pooh?", and "Eeyi Eeyi Eeyore".)
 When Cummings took over, Winchell said: "Take care of my little friend for me."

 Most of the recording sessions occurred at B&B Sound in Burbank, California.
 Advanced technology allowed for the actors to record their roles without having to be in the same room.
 For example, Fiedler recorded his role from New York while Winchell recorded some from Florida.
 Cummings described Fielder's voice as "kind of like the wind blowing through tall grass.
 It sounded homey, and it sounding comforting."
 Fiedler stated he was very proud of his work on the show having enjoyed the role as much as when he started in 1968.
 Ken Sansom was cast as Rabbit, he later described voicing Rabbit in the series as the best professional experience he ever had.